albin-johansson/centurion/docs/pages/centurion_101.rst

 Implementation details
 ----------------------
-All aspects of the Centurion library that are considered to be implementation details, are located in the ``centurion::detail`` namespace.
+All aspects of the Centurion library that are considered to be implementation details, are located in the ``cen::detail`` namespace.
 You should never use anything that resides in this namespace directly.
 The members of the detail namespace are subject to change at any time, and may not even be documented.